larixsource/suntech/st300/README.md

 }
 ```

-Also, there a ParseBytes function, that accepts a byte slice.
+Also, there's the function ParseBytes, that accepts a byte slice.

 However, the parser is designed to operate over a stream, extracting frames in a loop from a reader (a file, socket, etc):